ksaaskil/django-postgres-skaffold-k8s/ARTICLE.md

 ## Introduction

-- Introduce Kubernetes
-- Introduce Skaffold
-- What we'll build
-  - Django with Postgres
+Containerization has been a revolution in software development.
+Technologies such as Docker have allowed developers package their software in packages that can be deployed anywhere, be it your local desktop, public cloud or your company's datacenter.

+Containers are often deployed through container orchestration platforms such as [Kubernetes](https://kubernetes.io/).
+However, when locally developing services, I have always resorted to tools such as [Docker Compose](https://docs.docker.com/compose/) to run multiple related containers with a single command.
+This is great, but it feels a bit 2000s.
+My service has its own Kubernetes manifest describing how the service should be deployed, so why can't I use that for local development as well?

+Enter [Skaffold](https://skaffold.dev/), a command-line tool for continuous development on Kubernetes.
+The tool was [open-sourced](https://github.com/GoogleContainerTools/skaffold) by Google in 2018.
+Skaffold watches your code and, detecting changes, it handles building, pushing and deploying the application to your local Kubernetes installation.
+You can even use Skaffold to build your CI/CD pipeline, handling the deployment all the way from local workstation to the production cluster.

+In this article, we'll see how to develop a Kubernetes-native web application.
+We'll use Django to bootstrap the application, connect the application to Postgres database, and write Kubernetes manifests to continuously develop the application on a local Minikube cluster.

+First we'll install all dependencies.
+Note that installing e.g. Minikube can take a long time, so feel free to move to the next section while waiting.

+All code for this article can be found in [this repository](https://github.com/ksaaskil/django-postgres-skaffold-k8s).

 ## Prerequisites

-Before getting started, please ensure you have a working installation of [Python 3](https://www.python.org/).

-Note that the installing all the prerequisites below may take a long time, so feel free to proceed to the next section while waiting.

 ### `kubectl`

 First we'll install `kubectl` to interact with our Kubernetes cluster.
-The exact details will vary depending on your platform, so you may have to follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install `kubectl` on your own machine.
+The exact details will vary depending on your platform, so follow the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to install `kubectl` on your own machine.

 On [macOS](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-on-macos), `kubectl` can be installed as follows: